 Underneath the 4 Series sheet metal you'll find two of the same efficient yet powerful engines that BMW offers in the 3 Series sedan.
 Base BMW 428i models get the turbocharged 2.0-liter four-cylinder.
 Rated power doesn't really change (241 horsepower and 258 pound-feet of torque), but BMW's engineers have dramatically enhanced its aural characteristics; instead of workaday thrumming, you get a revvy, inspiring soundtrack not unlike a classic BMW straight-6.
 Should you want the real thing, of course, there's the top-spec 435i model and its 300-hp, turbocharged 3.0-liter inline six-cylinder.

-If you are looking for an entry-level luxury coupe, you're likely aware of your other choices.
-The 2014 Infiniti Q60 coupe (nee G37) still offers plenty of strong performance and value, while the 2014 Audi A5 is still quite the looker and the 2014 Mercedes C-Class coupe is polished and refined in the way you expect a Mercedes to be.
-But the 4 Series, with its excellent handling and performance, eye-catching styling and best-in-class interior room, strikes us as the most complete and desirable luxury sport coupe available this year.
+If you are looking for an entry-level luxury coupe or convertible, you're likely aware of your other choices.
+The 2014 Infiniti Q60 (nee G37) still offers plenty of strong performance and value, while the 2014 Audi A5 and S5 are still visually stunning and the 2014 Mercedes C-Class coupe is polished and refined in the way you expect a Mercedes to be.
+But the 4 Series, with its excellent handling and performance, eye-catching styling and best-in-class interior room, strikes us as the most complete and desirable luxury sport coupe and convertible available this year.

-The 2014 BMW 4 Series is currently sold as a coupe only.
-A convertible is likely to join later this year or next year.
+The 2014 BMW 4 Series is available as a coupe and a convertible.
 There are two trim levels: 428i and 435i.

 The 435i is equipped similarly but comes with a more powerful engine and 18-inch wheels.